-This paper focused solely on analyzing the behavior of individual subjects.
-A further extension to study the interaction of multiple subjects would have wide applicability\cite{jaaba}, especially when investigating animal social behavior.
-Moreover, it would be interesting to analyze the relation of behavior to complex brain activity in vivo across diverse brain areas, rather than only in selected subareas of the motor cortex.\\
+This paper focused solely on analysing the behaviour of individual subjects.
+A further extension to study the interaction of multiple subjects would have wide applicability\cite{jaaba}, especially when investigating animal social behaviour.
+Moreover, it would be interesting to analyse the relation of behaviour to complex brain activity in vivo across diverse brain areas, rather than only in selected subareas of the motor cortex.

 Our method is not meant to completely eliminate key-point based methods, but it rather is of complementary nature.
-Besides being feasible where physical markers would not or where training virtual markers is too costly, our approach can discover deviant behavior, which is challenging with user-defined key-points that would require the relevant body-parts to be known and chosen before the actual diagnosis.
-After using our model for discovering the affected body-part(s), the user can complement the analysis by incorporating further studies based on virtual markers which are optimized for the affected body-parts.
+Besides being feasible where physical markers would not or where training virtual markers is too costly, our approach can discover deviant behaviour, which is challenging with user-defined key-points that would require the relevant body-parts to be known and chosen before the actual diagnosis.
+After using our model for discovering the affected body-part(s), the user can complement the analysis by incorporating further studies based on virtual markers which are optimised for the affected body-parts.

-Combined behavior analysis and magnification together provide a powerful, non-invasive approach to not only support a biomedical diagnosis, but also to aid its interpretation.
-Moreover, due to the learned invariance to appearance differences, behavior can be objectively compared across individuals.
-We believe that the proposed efficient, unsupervised, keypoint-free behavior analysis provides a generic foundation to explore diverse novel applications in the field of biomedical research, non-invasive diagnostics, and beyond.
+Combined behaviour analysis and magnification together provide a powerful, non-invasive approach to not only support a biomedical diagnosis, but also to aid its interpretation.
+Moreover, due to the learned invariance to appearance differences, behaviour can be objectively compared across individuals.
+We believe that the proposed efficient, unsupervised, keypoint-free behaviour analysis provides a generic foundation to explore diverse novel applications in the field of biomedical research, non-invasive diagnostics, and beyond.
 The proposed system can assist in vivo biological experimentation and has the potential to support a better understanding of neuronal processes in the brain, their degeneration, and to discover new treatments.